Fasping/user-search-list/README.md

 ## Description

-This is a search list app built in TypeScript, which fetches user data and provides various functionalities like sorting, filtering by country, deleting rows, and restoring the initial state.
+This is a user search list web application built with TypeScript, React, and CSS.
+The application fetches user data and provides a range of functionalities to enhance user experience.

-## Features

-Fetch user data
-Sort data by clicking on column headers
-Filter data by country
-Delete rows
-Restore the initial state
+Users can sort the table data by clicking on any column header, and they can also filter the data by country.
+The application also provides the ability to delete individual rows from the table and restore the initial state of the table.

+In addition to the above features, the application also provides an option to color-code rows in the table based on a specific condition.
+This can help users to quickly identify specific rows based on their preferences or criteria.

+Overall, this application is designed to be easy-to-use and customizable, making it a great tool for anyone who needs to search and manage user data.

 ## Installation

-Clone the repository
+- Clone the repository usin git.

-Install dependencies using `npm install`
+- Install dependencies using `npm install`
-Start the app using `npm start`
+- Start the app using `npm start`

-## Usage

-Enter a search query in the search bar to search for a user.
-Click on any column header to sort the data.
-Use the country filter to filter the data by country.
-Click on the "Delete" button next to a row to delete it.
-Click on the "Restore" button to restore the initial state of the table.

 ## Technologies Used

-TypeScript
+- TypeScript
-React
+- React
-CSS
+- CSS
-HTML

 ## License